Francesco Antonucci: Second loan to Volendam

 Antonucci returned to AS Monaco in early June 2020, as the 2019–20 season had been officially cancelled in Dutch football.
 In August 2020, Antonucci signed a four-year contract with an option of another year with Eredivisie club Feyenoord, with part of the deal being Antonucci playing another year on loan at Volendam.
 He continued his strong play and finished the 2020–21 season as the Volendam player with the most assists (11).
 Antonucci and Volendam qualified for the play-offs for promotion, but NAC Breda proved too strong.

 Return to Feyenoord

 At the end of the 2020–21 season, Antonucci returned to Feyenoord.
 On 22 July 2021, he made his debut for the club as a substitute in a qualifying match for the UEFA Europa Conference League against Drita.
 In stoppage time, Antonucci struck the post and could thus not prevent the match from ending in a 0–0 draw.

 Third loan to Volendam

 On 6 January 2022, Antonucci was sent on his third loan to Volendam, signing a six-month loan deal.
 If the club were to win promotion to the Eredivisie, the loan would be automatically extended one season.
-Volendam was promoted and the loan was extended for 2022–23.
+Volendam was promoted, and the loan was extended for 2022–23.

+Release by Feyenoord

+On 15 August 2023, Antonucci's contract with Feyenoord was terminated by mutual consent, making him a free agent.

+Al Shahaniya

+On 2 September 2023, Qatari Second Division club Al Shahaniya announced the signing of Antonucci.
+The duration of the contract was undisclosed.